-Meet this week’s Ruby Slipper Digi-Ninja – Chrystal Psaltopoulos!
+Meet this week’s Ruby Assembly Digi-Ninja – Chrystal Psaltopoulos!
 All-round nifty lady, vintage fiend, enviable parent and Number One Member of the Shahs of Sunset fanclub.
 She’s also the writer behind Melbourne lifestyle blog Chrystalovevintage (often syndicated on Mum’s Lounge and Style Hunter) and fellow studio pal at THEMANROOM.
 Find out more about Chrystal’s path as a blogger, collaborative workspace community leader and Melbourne style aficionado.

 RS: How long have you been blogging?
 What kicked off your blog, and how did you settle on your key focus?